dfiore1230/eventsscheduler-docker/README.md

 - **Database access**: Connect to MariaDB on `localhost:3306` (when exposed) using credentials defined in `.env`.
 - **Updating dependencies**: Rebuild the `app` image (`docker compose build app`) after modifying Composer or npm dependencies.

+## Troubleshooting

+- **`docker: command not found`**: Install the Docker Engine and Docker Compose plugin for your platform and ensure that the `docker` CLI is available on your shell `PATH`.
+On Linux, this typically means installing the latest Docker packages from the official repositories and reloading your shell session after installation.
+On macOS and Windows, installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) provides both the engine and the Compose plugin.

 ## Publishing Images with GitHub Actions

 This repository ships with a GitHub Actions workflow named **Build and Publish